OCA/e-commerce/website_sale_b2x_alt_price/readme/CONFIGURE.md

-To choose if you want to display or not the alternative price in the website products list, just enable or disable the feature from the "Customize" menu.
+To choose if you want to display or not the alternative price in the website products list, just enable or disable the feature from the "Customize" tab of the web editor.
 This can be done independently per website:

 ![toggle-list](../static/description/toggle-list.gif)